binura-g/kube-s/README.md

-kube-s
+KUBE-S
 ---

-A CLI tool for quickly finding specific k8s resources (by pattern matching Names) across all clusters available to kubectl.
+A lightweight CLI tool for quickly finding specific k8s resources (by pattern matching Names) across all clusters available to kubectl.

-### Why not use a bash script? `kube-s` is **FAST**
+### Why not use a bash script? kube-s is **FAST**!

-**kube-s searches through all the clusters concurrently and is much `fast`er than searching through each cluster with something like `grep`.**
+**kube-s searches through all your clusters concurrently and is much faster than searching through each cluster with something like `grep`.**

-In general, `kube-s` outperforms an equivalent bash script search by a few seconds.
+In general, `kube-s` outperforms an equivalent bash script search by a few good seconds.
 The higher the number of clusters, the more significant this difference becomes.

 > You can find the scripts to run benchmarks under `./benchmark`.